 The ATO’s audit focus will continue to consider a taxpayers ability to comply in future, not only the past.

-A large proportion of large corporates are not fully satisfied with their internal controls and documented procedures for managing their FBT obligations (taking into consideration the size and complexity of their organisation).
+A large proportion of large corporates are not fully satisfied with their internal controls and documented procedures for managing their Fringe Benefits Tax (FBT) obligations (taking into consideration the size and complexity of their organisation).

-Accordingly, this is a perfect time for businesses to revisit their FBT controls, policies and procedures, in time to be tested during the upcoming 2020 FBT compliance period.
+Accordingly, this is a perfect time for businesses to revisit their Fringe Benefits Tax (FBT) controls, policies and procedures, in time to be tested during the current 2024 FBT compliance period.